-John Singer Sargent (1856-1925), Venetian Canal, 1913, watercolour and graphite on paper, 40 × 53.5 cm, Metropolitan Museum
+John Singer Sargent, Venetian Canal, 1913, watercolour and graphite on paper, 40×53.5 cm, Metropolitan Museum

-- Here he is painting a view of 11th century tower of the Church of San Barnaba.
+- Here he is painting a view of 11th century tower of the Church of San Barnaba (in Dorsoduro, it now holds a Da Vinci exhibition and is a few streets away from the Accademia).
 It is a good illustration of his watercolour technique which combines spontaneity with strict technical control.
 His watercolour captures to water of Venice typically under a clear blue sky. - His technical control is demonstrated by the way he paints the buildings on the left compared with those on the right.
 Those on the left are in full sunlight and to capture the hard edged outlines of the brightly lit building he uses wet-on-dry, that is he allows the first coat to dry before adding the next.
 On the right he paints wet-on-wet so that the two colours run into each other and create the smudgy, less well-defined edges we see in the shadows of the buildings. - San Barnaba is in the Dorsoduro and is now famous for appearing in the movie "Indiana Jones and the Last Crusade".
 The church is plain inside but its bell tower is one of the oldest in Venice.
 The church now houses a Leonardo da Vinci exhibition aimed at tourists.